avdata99/ckan-migrator/scripts/ckan_migrate/data-sample/diff-2.6.2-2.11.3.md

 4. **tag** Uses vocabulary_id

 5. **revision** Referenced by most versioned tables
+   - ❌ **Will be dropped**: This table is completely removed in CKAN 2.11.3

 ### Primary Content Tables
 6. **package** Core datasets, references user (creator_user_id) and group (owner_org)